-You must have appropriate permissions on the source and destination directories on your respective hosts to be able to use pscp.
-PuTTY scp is available to you when you install an SSH client on your host system.
-The pscp application can be accessed through a command line.
+To use pscp, you must have the appropriate permissions on the source and destination directories on your respective hosts.

+The pscp application is available when you install an SSH client on your host system.
+You can access the pscp application through a command prompt.